4h Logo

 The main colors are green and white.

-• White – the beginning, the start of a new generation.
-Spiritual and moral values – honesty, sincerity.
+• White is the beginning, the start of a new generation.
+Spiritual and moral values include honesty and sincerity.

 The quadrangle uses white capital bold letters sans-serif H. They are stable and strong.
 They symbolize the strength of the young generation.
 They represent clear, constant rules and values for all members of the organization.